 To add a runtime config to a tile, add the following section to the tile metadata:

-MY-ADDON-NAME: Choose a name for the addon that contains the runtime config job.
+YOUR-ADDON-NAMEis the name of the add-on that contains the runtime config job.

-MY-RUNTIME-CONFIG-JOB: Choose a name for the job the runtime config describes.
+YOUR-RUNTIME-CONFIG-JOBis the name of the job the runtime config describes.

 Important: The names you choose must be unique across a deployment.
 Pivotal recommends appending your product name or another unique identifier to each of the named items in the